jwhpryor/jni-bind/README.md

 `JNI Bind` is a new metaprogramming library that provides syntactic sugar for `C++` => `Java/Kotlin`.
 It is header only and provides sophisticated type conversion with compile time validation of method calls and field accesses.

-It requires clang enabled at C++17 or later and is compatible with Android and is unit and E2E tested on `x86`/`ARM` toolchains.
+It requires clang enabled at C++17 or later, is compatible with Android, and is unit / E2E tested on `x86`/`ARM` toolchains.

 **Many** features and optimisations are included:
   - **Object Management**